 7. Recognize People from Your Brand’s History

 Brands don’t just come to life on their own.
 It’s the people behind the brand that give it life and turn it into something memorable.
-That’s exactly why you should use your #tbt posts to recognize the people that have contributed to your brand’s history.
-Whether it’s the person who founded the brand from the ground up or the first few employees who contributed to the brand’s success–they deserve the recognition and acknowledgement.
+That’s exactly why you should use your #tbt posts to recognize the people who have contributed to your brand’s history.
+Whether it’s the person who founded the brand from the ground up or the first few employees who contributed to the brand’s success–they deserve recognition and acknowledgment.

 Southwest Airlines shared the following throwback photo from 1985 when their then-CEO and founder served customers drinks on an inaugural flight.
 This helps to humanize the company while sharing a bit of its history.